 Split into two groups GT-A and GT-B. This is the fastest grid, with no lap-time restriction for GT-A. The break-out time for GT-B is 1 minute 15 seconds or an average speed of 145km/h.
 These cars are near the top of their development

-For Classic Saloons and GTs manufactured before 31 December 1989, and Retro Classics of the same era but with modern engines and running gear.
+This is an invitation class or Classic Saloons and GTs manufactured before 31 December 1993.
 The series is designed to promote close, clean racing in well-presented Classic Cars that the public can relate to.